Zeroshi/Cerbi.MEL.Governance/Cerbi.MEL.Governance/README.md

 ## 🧐 Governance Output

-When governance enrichment is enabled, the plugin always writes a JSON payload on a second line.
+When governance enrichment is enabled, the plugin writes a JSON payload only on a second line when violations occur.
 Examples:

 1. **Violation example (missing required field):**